 3 (Preferred).
-Revise the golden tilefish longline endorsement regulation to state vessels that have valid or renewable golden tilefish longline endorsements anytime during the golden tilefish fishing year are not eligible to fish for golden tilefish using hook-and-line gear under the 500-pound gutted weight golden tilefish hook-and-line trip limit.
+Revise the golden tilefish longline endorsement regulation to indicate that vessels that have valid or renewable golden tilefish longline endorsements anytime during the golden tilefish fishing year are not eligible to fish for golden tilefish using hook-and-line gear under the 500-pound gutted weight golden tilefish hook-and-line trip limit

-Anecdotal information indicates that one or more golden tilefish longline endorsement holders may have exploited a loophole in the regulations for the golden tilefish endorsement program, where a longline endorsement might be transferred to another vessel or allowed to expire so a fisherman could fish on the hook-and-line quota.
+In 2014, four vessels that had valid or renewable golden tilefish longline endorsements during some part of the year reported landings of golden tilefish after March 5, when the longline portion of the commercial ACL was met and harvest with longline gear was closed (NMFS SEFSC Coastal Fisheries Logbook and NMFS SERO Permits Information Management System (PIMS), accessed February 2015).
+These four vessels reported trips with golden tilefish landings using longline gear prior to March 5, 2014.
+After March 5, they reported trips with golden tilefish landings using hook-and-line gear, during which time their golden tilefish longline endorsements were renewable or had been transferred.
 As the regulations are currently written, fishermen are not prohibited from transferring the golden tilefish longline endorsement to another vessel in order to circumvent the restriction on longline endorsement holders fishing on the hook-and-line quota.
 Under Alternative 1 (No Action), exploitation of this regulatory loophole would persist.
-At this time, longline endorsement holders fishing on the hook-and-line quota is probably not a frequent occurrence; however, allowing such activity was not the South Atlantic Council's original intent when creating the golden tilefish longline endorsement program or the gear-specific quotas.
+At this time, longline endorsement holders fishing on the hook-and-line quota is probably not a frequent occurrence; however, allowing such activity was not the South

+Atlantic Council's original intent when creating the golden tilefish longline endorsement program or the gear-specific quotas.

 The golden tilefish hook-and-line quota is 135,324 lbs gutted weight (gw), and the longline quota is 405,971 lbs gw.
 Together these quotas equal the commercial sector ACL of 541,295 lbs gw.
-Each quota is managed with its own AM.
+Each quota is managed with its own Accountability Measure (AM).
 If commercial hook-and-line landings reach or are projected to reach the hook-and-line quota, the hook-and-line component of the commercial sector will be closed for the remainder of the fishing year.
 If commercial longline landings reach or are projected to reach the longline quota, the longline component of the commercial sector will be closed for the remainder of the fishing year.
 After the commercial ACL for the longline component is met or is projected to be met, golden tilefish may not be fished for or possessed by a vessel with a golden tilefish longline endorsement.
 Regardless of which alternative the South Atlantic Council chooses under this action, including Alternative 1 (No Action), no biological impacts are expected because overall harvest in the commercial sector is limited to the commercial ACL by the commercial hook-and-line and longline AMs.